Rinakakis/FastCat-Catalogues/readme.md

 <!-- Acknowledgements -->
 ## Acknowledgements

-This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 890861 (Project ReKnow).
+This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 890861 (<a href="https://reknow.ics.forth.gr/">Project ReKnow</a>).

 <p align="right">(<a href="#top">back to top</a>)</p>